Quantifying spin contamination in algebraic diagrammatic construction theory of electronic excitations: Results and Discussion

 In addition to excitation energies, reliable simulations of UV/Vis spectra require accurate calculations of transition dipole moments and oscillator strengths.
 Recently, several benchmark studies of oscillator strengths have been reported for a variety of excited-state electronic structure methods\cite{jacquemin2016assessment,chrayteh2020mountaineering,sarkar2021benchmarking,damour2022ground} including ADC.\cite{harbach2014third,li2014comparison,wormit2014investigating,schutz2015oscillator,maier2023consistent} All of these studies, however, focused on excited electronic states of closed-shell molecules, which can be simulated with little to no spin contamination by starting with a restricted reference wavefunction.

 Here, we assess the accuracy of ADC oscillator strengths ($f_m$) for open-shell molecules with strong spin contamination in excited states.
 To quantify the errors in $f_m$ ($\Delta f_m$), we computed accurate oscillator strengths using the ROHF-based linear-response coupled cluster theory with up to triple excitations (LR-CCSDT/ROHF) and the aug-cc-pVDZ basis set.
 Due to the challenges associated with performing LR-CCSDT/ROHF calculations, only 6 out of 9 SSM from \cref{sec:results:energies} were included in this study.
 The ADC and LR-CCSDT/ROHF oscillator strengths are reported in the Supplementary Material.
+For the spatially broken $X^2\Pi \rightarrow {1}^2\Pi$ excitations in NCO, only one of the two non-degenerate transitions has non-zero oscillator strength, which was used to calculate $\Delta f_m$ relative to LR-CCSDT/ROHF.
+For the $X^2\Pi \rightarrow {1}^2\Delta$ excitation in CH, $\Delta f_m$ was computed for each of the two spatially broken microstates with non-zero oscillator strength separately.

 \cref{fig:osc_strength_error_vs_sc} plots $\Delta f_m$ against \SC for each electronic transition.
 The UHF-based ADC methods exhibit positive correlations between $\Delta f_m$ and \SC in the linear regression analysis, suggesting that the excited states with larger \SC are more likely to show large errors in $\Delta f_m$ than those with smaller \SC.
 The strongest correlations are observed for ADC(2) ($R^2 = 0.12$) and ADC(3) ($R^2 = 0.10$), while for ADC(2)-X this trend is less pronounced ($R^2 = 0.04$).
 Using the ROHF reference lowers the average and maximum error in $f_m$ for all ADC methods.
 In addition, the ROHF-based ADC methods show significantly weaker $\Delta f_m$ -- \SC correlations with $R^2$ ranging from 0.00 to 0.06.
 Overall, these results highlight that the correct description of electronic spin is important for accurate calculations of oscillator strengths and provide evidence that the transition properties calculated using the ADC methods can be susceptible to spin contamination, particularly at low perturbation orders.